Trillion-dollar coin

 The trillion-dollar coin is a concept that emerged during the United States debt-ceiling crisis of 2011 as a proposed way to bypass any necessity for the United States Congress to raise the country's borrowing limit, through the minting of very high-value platinum coins.
 The concept gained more mainstream attention by late 2012 during the debates over the United States fiscal cliff negotiations and renewed debt-ceiling discussions.
 After reaching the headlines during the week of January 7, 2013, use of the trillion-dollar coin concept was ultimately rejected by the Federal Reserve and the Treasury.

 The concept of the trillion-dollar coin was reintroduced in March 2020 in the form of a congressional proposal by congresswoman Rashida Tlaib during the shutdown caused by the COVID-19 pandemic in the United States.
 Tlaib sought to fund monthly $2,000 recurring stimulus payments until the end of the pandemic.

-The idea gained further traction in late 2021 with propositions by Bloomberg journalist Joe Weisenthal among others, amidst the United States debt-ceiling crisis of 2021.
+The idea gained further traction in late 2021 with propositions by Bloomberg journalist Joe Weisenthal amongst others, amidst the United States debt-ceiling crisis of 2021.

-Commentary on the trillion-dollar coin idea resurfaced in early 2023 following revelations that Speaker of the House Kevin McCarthy had agreed with some Republican House members to use the debt ceiling as leverage to reduce the federal budget.